Sensor Tower — Call of Duty: Mobile has 3 million installs and rising

-Call of Duty: Mobile came out today, but it has already earned 3 million installs according to market analyst Sensor Tower.
+Call of Duty: Mobile came out today, and it’s already seen 3 million installs according to market analyst Sensor Tower.

 The first mobile version of the giant shooter franchise is the No. 1 free iOS app in the U.S. and 32 other markets.
 It is in the top five in 30 additional countries.